epam/ai-dial/docs/user-guide.md

 - **Delete all prompts**: click the **Delete all** icon at the bottom of the right panel and confirm your action.
 - **Export all prompts**: click the **Export prompts** icon at the bottom of the right panel.
 All your prompts will be exported as JSON.
 - **Import prompts**: click the **Import prompts** icon at the bottom of the right panel and then select a JSON file with prompts.
+- **Share**: use to share a prompt or a folder with several prompts with other users.
+- **Unshare**: use to revoke access to shared prompts.

 ![](./img/prompt_actions.png)